Wouldn’t it be great if it were easy for entrepreneurs to generate business startup ideas worth pursuing?

 - Subtraction: Apple’s iPhone, released in 2008, presented only two primary buttons and moved the functionalities of most of the common buttons to the touch screen.

 - Division: for years, no competitor succeeded in presenting a valid alternative for Craigslist; however, many ventures succeeded by focusing on only one domain of Craigslist., For example, ELance (in services); Airbnb (in sublets); Etsy (in art and craft); okcupid and JDate (in personals).
 [To see more, check Andrew Parker's post and infographic The spawn of Craigslist].

 - Task unification: Today’s smartphones offer functionality that once required many different gadgets: watches, alarm clocks, cameras, GPS, etc.

-Startup ideation: the bottom line
+Business startup ideas: the bottom line

 There are various ways to go about startup ideation; one of them should fit you.
 Just do it!